-The latest technology trends can improve your event and help you stand out from the crowd.
-Give your event a competitive edge with these seven technology trends.
+The latest event technology trends can improve your event and help you stand out from the crowd.
+Give your event a competitive edge with these seven event tech trends.

 One event technology that will advance rapidly in the next year is facial recognition.
 Algorithms are already calculating facial features, hairstyles, body shapes, expressions, and body language.

 Reach new audiences